RRResident/ES6-plus-features/ES6.md

 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

-Goodbye `$.ajax()`!
 ES6 brings us built in promises, which are objects that represent the eventual completion (or failure) of an ansychronous operation and its resulting value.
 There is a lot to know about promises, but in essence you tell JavaScript to do something, and once done _then_ run some code, or if it fails, run some other code, a simplified example below:

 ```javascript